NiklavsM/Gizmoball/docs/preliminarydesign.md

 5. Goes to step 2.

-**Postconditions:** New gizmo has been added and is visible on the map.
+Postconditions: New gizmo has been added and is visible on the map.

 ---

 ### Remove Gizmo

-**Precondition:** Editor mode selected
+Precondition: Editor mode selected and in remove mode

-**Triggers:** Gizmo selected and delete button has been clicked
+Triggers: Gizmo selected

-**Paths:**

-1. User clicks on gizmo

-2. User Clicks delete button
+Paths:

+1. User selects "Remove" button from the edit toolbar and is in remove mode

-3. Gizmo is removed from the map
+2. If user clics on gizmo, it is removed from the board, otherwise go back to M1.

-**Postconditions:** Gizmo has been removed from the map
+Postconditions: Gizmo has been removed from the map

 ---

 ### Connect Gizmos

-**Description:** Connects a gizmo trigger to a gizmo action.
+Description: Connects a gizmo trigger to a gizmo action.

-**Preconditions:** Editor mode selected
+Preconditions: Editor mode selected

-**Triggers:** Connect switch has been toggled
+Triggers: Connect switch has been toggled

-**Paths:**

-**Main**
+Paths:

+* Main:

     1. User selects a gizmo G0 from the grid, the gizmo then becomes highlighted.

     2. ???
 Status label "<gizmoID> trigger selected, now connect to an action". ???

     3. User selects a gizmo Gi from the grid, the gizmo becomes highlighted in a different way.

     4. Go to 3 or stop.

-**A3**
+* A3:

     1. If Gi doesn't have an action, notify user and go back to M3.

-**Postconditions:** G0 trigger is now connected to Gi action where i is in [1..39].
+Postconditions: G0 trigger is now connected to Gi action where i is in [1..39].

 ---

-### New Ball
+### New ball

-**Description:** Placing a new ball in the playing area
+Description: Placing a new ball in the playing area

-**Preconditions:** Editor mode selected
+Preconditions: Editor mode selected

-**Triggers:** "New ball" button clicked
+Triggers: "New ball" button clicked

-**Paths:**
+Paths:

-* **Main:**
+* Main:

     1. Ball details input modal appears on the screen, displaying editable default values.

     2. User enters values in the input fields for the velocity (0L/sec to 200L/sec), diameter (default is 0.5L) or chooses to go with the default values.

     3. User selects a grid point to place the ball at.

-* **A2:**
+* A2:

     1. Values are in the wrong format, notify user.

     2. Go back to M2.

-* **A3:**
+* A3:

     1. User clicks on an absorber.

     2. Ball is placed in the right bottom corner of the absorber.

 Postconditions: a new ball is now added to the playing area.